The Kingston Trio: The third phase, 1976–2017

 More than twenty years had passed since Dave Guard had left the group, but residual tension surfaced between Guard and Shane in a preview article in The Wall Street Journal that appeared in March 1982 in advance of the national broadcast of the taped show.
 Guard implicitly disparaged Shane's current group, and Shane asserted a distaste for performing again with Guard, who had spent the intervening decades living and performing in Australia, touring sporadically as a soloist, and writing about and teaching music.
 Despite the unpleasantness, Shane and Guard reconciled to a large degree (even to the point of planning a possible reunion tour) prior to Guard's death at age 56 from lymphoma nine years later in March 1991.

 Following the 1985 death of Roger Gambill, Kingston Trio personnel changed several times, though Shane and Grove remained constants.
 Bob Haworth, a veteran folk performer who had worked as a member of The Brothers Four for many years, initially replaced Gambill from 1985 through 1988 and again from 1999 through 2005.
 In 1988, original member Nick Reynolds rejoined the band until his final retirement in 1999.
 When heart disease forced Bob Shane's retirement from touring in March 2004, he was replaced by former New Kingston Trio member Bill Zorn.
 A year later, following Haworth's departure, Grove and Zorn were joined by Rick Dougherty, who had performed for a time with Zorn as second-generation members of another popular folk group from the 1960s, The Limeliters.

 Both the Grove–Zorn–Haworth and Grove–Zorn–Dougherty troupes of the Kingston Trio released original CDs and DVDs, and the latter configuration toured extensively for 12 years under the direction of original member Bob Shane.
 Capitol Records, Decca Records, Collector's Choice Music, and Folk Era Records have released and continue to release compilations of older albums as well as previously unreleased tapes of both studio and live recordings from the Kingston Trio's first ten years.

 Trademark and roster changes, 2017 to the present

 In October 2017, Grove, Zorn, and Dougherty were replaced as the Trio by new licensees Josh Reynolds (son of original Kingston Trio founder Nick Reynolds), Mike Marvin, a close childhood friend of the Reynolds family, and Tim Gorelangton.
 In 2018, Josh Reynolds left the group and was replaced by Bob Haworth, who became a member of the band for the third time.
 At the end of 2018, Haworth left the group and was replaced by another former Limeliter, Don Marovich.
 Marovich resigned from the group in early 2022 and was replaced by Americana artist Buddy Woodward.
+In January 2026, Woodward left the Trio and was replaced by veteran folk performer Paul Robinson.

 Bob Shane, the last original member of the trio, died on January 20, 2020.
 George Grove and Rick Dougherty continue to perform folk music by joining veteran entertainer Jerry Siggins as the Folk Legacy Trio.